keboola/connection-docs/extractors/communication/pigeon/index.md

 ## Create New Configuration
 Find Pigeon in the Extractors section and create a new configuration.
-One configuration can only import one table.
+As each configuration can import multiple tables, there is no need to create more than one unless you want to better organize your data.
 Let's say one configuration would load your daily data, and another one your yearly reports.

 {: .image-popup}